 And, in this legal game of thrones, the victorious ones are the ones who are the most prepared for the courtroom battle.

-Take for instance, our client Adam Krista Niles, who recently wrote on our facebook page
+Our personal injury client Adam Krista Niles, recently wrote on our facebook page

-or read another review from former client, Amanda Palmer, who similarly wrote:
+or read another review from former client, Brynna-Lee Carper, who similarly wrote:

 Or you can take our word for it.
 So, what are you waiting for?

-You will be directed to one of our amazing and caring intake specialists who will ask you a few questions about your car accident, take down all of your information and set you up to speak with our lead attorney Drew Palcsik.
+You will be directed to one of our amazing and caring intake specialists who will ask you a few questions about your bicycle crash, take down all of your information and set you up to speak with our attorney Drew Palcsik.